-Community Residential Supports for the Mentally Retarded

-For vendor-operated community-based residential adult services, including intensive individual supports; provided, that \$12,365,262 shall be expended in annualized funding for turning 22 clients who began receiving the services in fiscal year 2007 pursuant to item [5920-5000](#) of [section 2 of chapter 139 of the acts of 2006](#); provided further, that \$8,250,000 shall be expended for the fiscal year 2007 annualized cost of the settlement agreement Rolland vs. Cellucci, so-called and \$5,000,000 shall be expended for the fiscal year 2008 cost of the settlement; provided further, that the commissioner of the department of mental retardation shall transfer funds from this item to item [5920-2010](#), as necessary, pursuant to an allocation plan, which shall detail by object class the distribution of said funds to be transferred and which the commissioner shall file with the house and senate committees on ways and means 15 days before any such transfer; provided further, that not more than \$5,000,000 shall be transferred from this item in fiscal year 2008; provided further, that not less than \$100,000 shall be allocated for Special Olympics for the purpose of unified sports; provided further, that not less than \$500,000 shall be expended for Best Buddies Massachusetts; provided further, that not less than \$100,000 shall be expended for services to the developmentally disabled provided by Grow Associates, Inc.; and provided further, that not less than \$50,000 shall be expended for the Advocacy Resource Center in New Bedford to provide critical family support services in the area of community-based resident education for special needs children
+5911-2000 Community Transportation Services for the Mentally Retarded For transportation costs associated with the adult services program; provided, that the department shall provide transportation on the basis of priority of need as determined by the department 14,137,324 5920-2000 Community Residential Supports for the Mentally Retarded For vendor-operated, community-based, residential adult services, including intensive individual supports; provided, that \$13,145,837 shall be expended in annualized funding for turning 22 clients who began receiving the services in fiscal year 2008 pursuant to item 5920-5000 of section 2 of chapter 61 of the acts of 2007 ; provided further, that the commissioner of the department of mental retardation shall transfer funds from this item to item 5920-2010 , as necessary, pursuant to an allocation plan, which shall detail, by object class, the distribution of said funds to be transferred and which the commissioner shall file with the house and senate committees on ways and means 15 days before any such transfer; provided further, that not more than \$5,000,000 shall be transferred from this item in fiscal year 2009; provided further, that not less than \$500,000 shall be expended for Best Buddies Massachusetts; provided further, that not less than \$100,000 shall be expended for the Massachusetts Special Olympics; provided further, that not less than \$100,000 shall be expended for services to the developmentally disabled provided by Grow Associates, Inc.; and provided further, that \$50,000 shall be expended for Mass Citizens Advocacy 568,961,352 5920-2006 Residential Rate Increases For the implementation of a residential rate initiative; provided, that the department shall submit a report to the house and senate committees on ways and means not later than January 19, 2009, detailing the use of such funds to establish a rate system for vendor-operated residential services 2,000,000 5920-2010 State-Operated Residential Supports for the Mentally Retarded For state-operated, community-based, residential services for adults, including community-based health services; provided, that the department shall maximize federal reimbursement, whenever possible under federal regulation, for the direct and indirect costs of services provided by the employees funded in this item 137,437,683 5920-2020 Boulet Lawsuit - Residential and Interim Services for the Mentally Retarded For compliance with the terms of the settlement agreement, dated December 19, 2000, and entered into by the parties in Boulet v.
+Cellucci, Civil Action No. 99-CV-10617-DPW, filed in the United States District Court of Massachusetts in order to provide services to the clients of the department on the waiting list on July 14, 2000 87,971,902 5920-2025 Community Day and Work Programs for the Mentally Retarded For community-based day and work programs for adults and for \$4,518,823 in annualized funding for turning 22 clients who began receiving services in fiscal year 2008 pursuant to item 5920-5000 of section 2 of chapter 61 of the acts of 2007 ; provided, that not less than \$200,000 shall be expended on a contract with Work, Inc. for enhanced or expanded services and employment opportunities for citizens with disabilities; and provided further, that not less \$100,000 shall be expended Life Focus Center in the Charlestown neighborhood of the city of Boston 129,159,457

-Residential Rate Increases

-For the implementation of a residential rate initiative; provided, that the department shall submit a report to the house and senate committees on ways and means not later than January 18, 2008, detailing the use of such funds to establish a rate system for vendor-operated residential services

-State-Operated Residential Supports for the Mentally Retarded

-For state-operated community-based residential services for adults, including community-based health services for adults; provided, that the department shall maximize federal reimbursement, whenever possible under federal regulation, for the direct and indirect costs of services provided by the employees funded in this item

-Boulet Lawsuit - Residential and Interim Services for the Mentally Retarded

-For compliance with the terms of the settlement agreement, dated December 19, 2000, and entered into by the parties in Boulet v.
-Cellucci, Civil Action No. 99-CV-10617-DPW, filed in the United States District Court of Massachusetts in order to provide services to the clients of the department on the waiting list on July 14, 2000

-Community Day and Work Programs for the Mentally Retarded

-For community-based day and work programs for adults and for \$3,532,932 in annualized funding for Turning 22 clients who began receiving services in fiscal year 2007 under item [5920-5000](#) of [section 2 of chapter 139 of the acts of 2006](#); provided, that not less than \$100,000 shall be expended for the Life Focus Center in the Charlestown neighborhood of the city of Boston